 - What should you ask during rounds?

 - Ask for clarification on a topic that you do not fully understand and have already tried to look up.

 - Ask for the reasoning behind a specific management or treatment plan for a patient.

-- Consider avoiding questions of topics that arise during rounds of topics you can easily find the answers.
+- Consider avoiding questions of topics you can easily find the answers to.
 Instead, write them down and try to find the answers yourself during self-directed study time.
 Ask the team later on if you are unable to find the answers.

 - Questions should not be asked for the sake of asking, but to demonstrate your interest, desire to learn, and that you are paying attention.